aaronwalsman/ltron/README.md

 ## Further Notes:
 All 3D units are in [LDraw LDUs](http://www.ldraw.org/article/218.html).
 One LDU is approximately 0.4 mm, so the physical extents of these scenes can be quite large.

+## Disclaimer:
+LTRON is based entirely on fan-made content with open licensing, and is not associated with the LEGO group in any way.